Going to university can be a fun and exciting way to experience independence, sometimes for the first time.

 Getting around

-We live in a very walkable city, so getting around is easy and cost-efficient!
+York is a very walkable city, so getting around is easy and cost-efficient!
 Free buses run between Campus East and West, and discounted ticket deals are often available.

 If you fancy a trip out, Leeds, Knaresborough and Harrogate are fantastic options by bus or train.
 A real highlight is the river boats at Knaresborough, perfect for a scenic row under the viaduct.